 There are many space heaters on the market that can you can purchase.
 In this post we will only talk about two of the more popular options.
 In particular, namely the infrared and oil heaters.
 Both of these heaters are excellent to use in the house for the purpose of heating a particular space for use during those cold months.
 We’ll go over the specs of an infrared vs oil heater so you can choose the best option for you!

 Why choose a space heater to begin with?

 Space heaters are a good way to save money when used in a controlled manner.
-If you know that you spend most of your time in a particular room then what’s the advantage of heating the whole house to your comfort level?
-It’s much more practical to use a space heater or plug in baseboard heater in a particular room and turn the thermostat down.
+If you know that you spend most of your time in a particular room then what’s the advantage of heating the whole house?
+It’s more practical to use a space heater or plug in baseboard heater in a particular room and turn the thermostat down.
 This can save you more money in the long run.

 What is an Infrared Heater?